craigbuckler/dockerwebdev/content/course/tutor.md

 > The documentation is comprehensive but Docker has a steep learning curve.

 Other Docker courses and tutorials can be frustrating.
-They:
+They often:

-1. pad content and take ages to get to the point
+1. pad content and take too long to get to the point

 1. presume the reader fully understands all Docker jargon